 Since you have started working with GCC, what progress have you seen?

 GCC is really growing in terms of the people who are now on board.
 The organization has been networking at the highest level.
 We have seen interest from the global press, the general public, the private sector and inquiries have been coming in from all over the globe.
 Matt Lindenberg, Founder and President, and his Program Director Kate Vannelli are working hard on the Future Rangers program and we are working with four schools and reaching 2,000 students.
-We are in the process of rolling out a high-school program and we have connected to the Southern African Wildlife College’s Masters program so we can now follow elementary students all the way up to the university level.
+We are in the process of rolling out a high-school program in 4 more schools and we have connected to the Southern African Wildlife College for post-graduation opportunities which means we can now follow elementary students all the way up to the university level.
 This is huge progress and I have been very impressed by the speed of this progression.
 We are seeing great momentum.

 How would you like to see things evolve in the future?